lowRISC/opentitan/doc/ug/getting_started_hw_design.md

 ---
-title: "Getting Started with an OpenTitan Hardware Design"
+title: "Getting Started Designing Hardware"
 ---

 This document aims to clarify how to get started with a hardware design within the OpenTitan project.